davidchase/duhjs/README.md

 Straightforward Style Guide for Javascript.

-After reading this all that should come to your mind is `Duh`.
+After reading this all that should come to your mind is `duh!`.

 Why?
 ---